microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Adding the bot as a Skype contact_

-1. Start a conversation with the QnA Factbot by typing "hi" into the Skype window.The bot will display a welcome message and you can start a question-and-answer process using the information available in your QnA knowledge base!
+1. Start a conversation with the bot by typing "hi" into the Skype window.The bot will display a welcome message and you can start a question-and-answer process using the information available in your QnA knowledge base!

     ![Chatting with the bot in Skype](Images/skype-responses.png)

     _Chatting with the bot in Skype_

-You now have a fully functional bot, created with the Microsoft Bot Framework and available for anyone in the world to use.
-You may have noticed there are many other channels to choose from as well.
+You now have a fully functional bot created with the Microsoft Bot Framework, infused with intellgience with Microsoft QnA Maker, and available for anyone in the world to interact with.
 Feel free to plug your bot into other channels and test it in different scenarios.
+And if you would like to make the bot smarter, consider expanding the QnA knowledge base with additional questions and answers.
+For example, you could use the [online FAQ](https://docs.botframework.com/en-us/faq/) for the Bot Framework to train the bot to answer questions about the framework itself.

 <a name="Summary"></a>
 ## Summary ##

 In this hands-on lab you learned how to:

-- Create an Azure Bot Service to register and host a bot
+- Create an Azure Bot Service to host a bot
-- Create a Microsoft QnA Service to populate a knowledge base
+- Create a Microsoft QnA knowledge base, populate it with data, and connect it to a bot
-- Set up continuous code integration to publish bot code
-- Debug the bots that you build
+- Implement bots in code and debug the bots that you build
-- Update your bot using Visual Studio Code, Node.js, and JavaScript
+- Publish bots and use continuous integration to keep them up to date
-- Interact with a bot using Skype
+- Plug a bot into Skype and interact with it there

 There is much more that you can do to leverage the power of the Microsoft Bot Framework by incorporating [dialogs](http://aihelpwebsite.com/Blog/EntryId/9/Introduction-To-Using-Dialogs-With-The-Microsoft-Bot-Framework), [FormFlow](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/07/14/building-a-microsoft-bot-using-microsoft-bot-framework-using-formflow/), and [Microsoft Language Understanding and Intelligence Services (LUIS)](https://docs.botframework.com/en-us/node/builder/guides/understanding-natural-language/).
 With these and other features, you can build sophisticated bots that respond to users' queries and commands and interact in a fluid, conversational, and non-linear manner.
 For more information, see https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/04/05/what-is-microsoft-bot-framework-overview/.